-You lie on a table on your abdomen or side.
+You will lie on a table on your abdomen or side.
 After cleaning your skin, your doctor may inject a numbing medicine to decrease pain caused by the insertion of the discogram needle.

-Your doctor will use an imaging technique (fluoroscopy) to watch the needle enter your body.
+Your doctor will use an imaging technique (fluoroscopy) to watch the discogram needle enter your body.
 Fluoroscopy allows more precise and safer placement of the needle into the center of the disk to be examined.
 A contrast dye is then injected into the disk, and an X-ray or CT scan is taken to see if the dye spreads.

 If the dye stays in the center of the disk, the disk is normal.
 If the dye spreads outside the center of the disk, the disk has undergone some wear-and-tear change.
 These changes might or might not be the cause of your pain.

 Typically, if a disk is causing your back pain, you will feel pain during the injection that's similar to the back pain you have daily.
 If a disk is normal, there's little pain during the injection.
-During the discogram, you'll be asked to rate your pain.
+During the discogram, you'll be asked to describe and rate your pain.

 After the procedure